Getting Started with Arch Linux: A Beginner’s Guide to Mastering the Basics

 UUID=0a8efcfd-4bad-406a-a13b-93112fc4bc45 / ext4 rw,relatime 0 1

-Step 9: Chroot into the New System
+Step 9: Enter the New System

 arch-chroot /mnt